syedhali/EZAudio/README.md

 syedhali07[at]gmail.com

 ##Acknowledgements
+EZAudio could not have been created without the invaluable help of:
 - <a href="http://atastypixel.com/blog/">Michael Tyson</a> for creating the <a href="http://atastypixel.com/blog/a-simple-fast-circular-buffer-implementation-for-audio-processing/">TPCircularBuffer</a> and the <a href="http://theamazingaudioengine.com/">Amazing Audio Engine</a>'s `AEFloatConverter`.
 - Chris Adamson and Kevin Avila for writing the amazing book <a href="http://www.amazon.com/Learning-Core-Audio-Hands-On-Programming/dp/0321636848">Learning Core Audio</a>